scchess/evAl-chess/README.md

   6. The value of the lowest-valued attacker and defender of each square.

 # Extracting the features
-`evAl-chess` uses `PyChess` to model a game and its positions. `PyChess` contains methods to make a move from a position and stores data about the position such as the castling rights, the locations of each piece, the side to move, etc. `extract_features.py` uses this functionality to get the features we need.
+`evAl-chess` uses `PyChess` to model a game and its positions. `PyChess` contains methods to make a move from a position and stores data about the position such as the castling rights, the locations of each piece, the side to move, etc. `extract_features.py` uses this functionality to get most of the features we need; the rest we find manually which in fact takes up most of the code.

 # The data
 Kaggle offers a database of 25,000 FIDE chess games, each analyzed by Stockfish for 1 second per move; this yields on the order of 2 million positions (assuming 40 moves -- 80 plies -- per game) and their 'ground-truth' evalutions.
 We use this data to train our model.